WhenPerformanceMatters/Records/README.md

 The best place to learn about this library is to look at the [examples] (src/test/java/net/wpm/record/samples).
 In generell an interface defining getter/setter methods is all it needs.
 Records will build the necessary classes at runtime implementing the interface and provides an API to instantiate them.

-Instead of a POJO it is sufficient to just define a interface.
+Instead of a POJO it is sufficient to just define an interface.
 ```java
 public interface Foo {
 	public int getNumber();